 While more than one-half (52%) of visited homes had incandescent bulbs in storage, this percentage has decreased by eleven points since 2012.
 Conversely, the percentage of energy-efficient bulbs in storage has increased by nine points, from 34% in 2012 to 43% in 2015 (Table 14).
 When looking at the reason for storing bulbs, more than nine out of ten (92%) energy-efficient bulbs were in storage for future use, while just over eight out of ten (84%) inefficient bulbs were in storage for future use; homeowners planned to throw out or recycle, did not plan to use, or did not have plans for 15% of the inefficient bulbs.

-For select incandescent bulbs in storage that are no longer being manufactured—60-, 75-, and 100-watt bulbs—homeowners were asked if they had purchased and stored these bulbs because they were no longer being manufactured.
+For select incandescent bulbs in storage that are no longer being manufactured—60-, 75-, and 100-watt A-lamp bulbs—homeowners were asked if they had purchased and stored these bulbs because they were no longer being manufactured.
 Somewhat alarmingly, 14 on-site participants (17%) said they were stockpiling incandescent bulbs because they are no longer being manufactured, accounting for 40% of stored 60-, 75-, and 100-watt incandescents.
 This is a high proportion of homes reporting stockpiling bulbs.
 In fact, over the past two years across four states, NMR has only identified a total of 13 self-identified stockpilers among hundreds of on-site visits.

 In 2015 in Massachusetts and New York, none of the new on-site participants was identified as a stockpiler.